somaij/netlify-cms-react-portfolio/content/works/thermobilt.md

       The previous iteration didn’t have a lot of visual cues, which was a weakness in terms of navigating the site.
-This is a visual product, a user should be able to tell what the product is before clicking through to the page.
+My main goal of this redesign was to take advantage of a users visual memory and let them recognize the type of window or door they want by images instead of text.
 As a result, windows and doors are the main focus of the site navigation.
 The thumbnail sized images on the drop down navigation showcase the product - allowing the user to quickly recognize what type of window they are looking for, without needing to reference the name.

       Making the main goal of the website (filling in the quote form) quicker